bri3d/VW_Flash/docs/patch.md

 Also importantly, this function already disables interrupts.
 If you move your patch elsewhere, you will need to add a `disable` instruction to the beginning to prevent ASW scheduled tasks from interfering with our CBOOT load-and execution.

-There's also a truly enormous sea of free space to add code to near the end of ASW3.

 Assuming we pick 808fdd00 as the free space to overwrite with the function and we want to boundary-align our patch,

 ```